peteroupc/peteroupc.github.io/graphics.md

 Limit 3D graphics to the following:

-1. The maximum number of polygons that can be displayed at a time is equal to screen width times screen height divided by 24.[^1] \(An example is 256 &times; 192 / 24 = 2048.)
+1. The maximum number of polygons that can be displayed at a time is equal to screen width times screen height divided by 24.[^1] \(Examples: 256 &times; 192 / 24 = 2048 polygons; 640 &times; 480 / 24 = 12800 polygons.)
     * A polygon is either a triangle, a convex quadrilateral, or a line segment.
-    * Each vertex of the polygon must point to a vertex from the vertex list described below.
+    * Each vertex of the polygon must point to a vertex from the vertex list described later.
     * Each polygon can be translucent and/or wireframed.

 2. The maximum number of vertices that can be used at a time is 3 times the maximum number of polygons.